Andrew Constance: Political career

+State politics

 At the time Constance was elected in 2003, he was aged 29 years, and he became the youngest member of the Parliament.
 Constance previously worked as a corporate affairs consultant representing large industry associations and multinationals in the Asia-Pacific region.
-A former President of the Young Liberals, his family connections in the Bega area stem back to the 1860s when his great-great-grandfather, James Constance, drove a team of bullocks through the Bega Valley.
+A former president of the Young Liberals, his family connections in the Bega area stem back to the 1860s when his great-great-grandfather, James Constance, drove a team of bullocks through the Bega Valley.

 Constance was appointed Minister for Ageing and Disability Services in 2011 and championed the person-centred reforms which were necessary steps towards the National Disability Insurance Scheme (NDIS).
 Under Constance's stewardship, NSW became the first Australian state or territory to agree to the full funding of the scheme with the Commonwealth.

 Constance was promoted to Minister for Finance and Services in 2013 after the sacking of Greg Pearce, with the portfolio of Ageing and Disability Services transferred to John Ajaka.

-Due to the resignation of Barry O'Farrell as Premier, and the subsequent ministerial reshuffle by Mike Baird, the former Treasurer and new Liberal Leader, in April 2014 Constance was appointed as Treasurer; and his responsibilities expanded to include Industrial Relations less than one month later.
+Due to the resignation of Barry O'Farrell as premier, and the subsequent ministerial reshuffle by Mike Baird, the former Treasurer and new Liberal Leader, in April 2014 Constance was appointed as Treasurer; and his responsibilities expanded to include Industrial Relations less than one month later.
 Constance handed down his first Budget on 17 June 2014.

 Following the 2015 state election, Constance was appointed Minister for Transport and Infrastructure.
 During Constance's tenure as minister, NSW was the first Australian state to legalise ridesharing companies including Uber.
-He is also responsible for the Sydney Metro.
+Constance was also responsible for the Sydney Metro.
+He continued to be the Minister for Transport after Gladys Berejiklian became premier in 2017.
 Following the 2019 state election, Constance was sworn in as the Minister for Transport and Roads in the second Berejiklian ministry, with effect from 2 April 2019.
+In this role Constance brought in mobile phone detection cameras which have generated a large amount of fine revenue for the state government.

 On 10 March 2020, Constance announced his resignation from politics and will not contest the next state election, citing that recovery from the bushfires will take priority before announcing an effective date.

+Constance supported the legalisation of voluntary assisted dying in New South Wales.

+Constance also supported the amendment to the NSW Crimes Act 1900 to decriminalise abortion.

+During the debate regarding the decriminalisation of abortion in 2019 Constance banned an advertisement on a Newcastle bus.
+Constance is strongly of the opinion that abortion rights must be safeguarded since being legalised, writing in an opinion piece for The Sydney Morning Herald about why he thinks the right to an abortion should be held in high regard.